aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/structureddocumenttag/_index.md

 | ancestorType | java.lang.Class | The object type of the ancestor to retrieve. |

 **Returns:**
 [CompositeNode](../../com.aspose.words/compositenode) - The ancestor of the specified type or  null  if no ancestor of this type was found.

-The ancestor type matches if it is equal to ancestorType or derived from ancestorType.
+The ancestor type matches if it is equal to  ancestorType  or derived from  ancestorType .
-### getAppearance() {#getAppearance--}
+### getAppearance() {#getAppearance}
 ```
 public int getAppearance()
 ```